Marykouva/alx-pre_course/0x01-git/README.md

-Software engineering is really challenging
+Software engineering is really challenging.